 Aquarium making it the crowned jewel in the redevelopment of Baltimore's Inner

 Harbor.
 The addition of the facility bolstered tourism and its success spurred

 growth for other projects from retail to restaurants, and attractions.
 These

 elements have added to the appeal of Baltimore as a popular destination.

 The expansion of the Baltimore Convention

-and welcomes over 500,000 attendees.
+and welcomes approximately 500,000 attendees.
 On average, over the last five years, the

-in tax revenues for the city and state combined while generating 6,000 jobs.
+in tax revenues for the city and state combined while generating close to 5,000 jobs.
 According to the annual Crossroads report.